-A portion of the Foundation's assets financial assets and liabilities are interest bearing and as a result, the Foundation is subject to certain level of interest rate risk.
+A portion of the Foundation's financial assets and liabilities are interest bearing and as a result, the Foundation is subject to a certain level of interest rate risk.
 In general, bond returns are sensitive to changes in the level of interest rates, with longer bond prices being more sensitive to interest rate changes than shorter term bonds.

 Fixed rate instruments subject the Foundation to a fair value risk while the floating rate instruments subject the Foundation to a cash flow risk.
+There have been no changes to the risk exposures from 2017.